mlctrez/gokeyserve/README.md

 # gokeyserve
-This is a test project to explore golang's RPC functionality.
-Yes, sending private stuff unencrypted across the network is bad.

 This is a hobby project not intended for inclusion.
 Any use of <b>go get &lt;this project></b> is guaranteed to break.